 Cloudflare Dynamic Public IP

 Funny enough, when I finished it and got it running, the public IP changes stopped.
 I was anxiously waiting for weeks to see it all work with a real external change.
-The ISP must have only been pushing more updates for that little time frame.
+The ISP must have slowed down their updates.
 But boy was I happy to see it all get updated when my IP did change.

 Technical stuff

-This Project was Written in Rust and is made to be runned through Docker so it can be easily hosted anywhere.
-Rust is fantastic for projects like this, the application uses about 8mb of ram on it’s own, I’m sure this can still be improved.
+This project was written in Rust and is made to be run through Docker so it can be easily hosted anywhere.
+Rust is fantastic for projects like this, the application uses about 8mb of ram on its own, I’m sure this can still be improved.
 Docker adds a lot of weight of course, but it’s also very convenient.

 The CLI is built with clap, an easy to use library for console interfaces.
 Here’s what the help looks like: